tinymce/tinymce-docs/getting-started/working-with-plugins.md

 });
 ```

 Awesome, we now have a button on the toolbar users can click to get into source code mode.
 But we also lost our default toolbar controls ...
-We explained why this happens back in the [Basic Configuration](../basic-configuration/) section, so if this behavior surprises you re-read that section.
+We explained why this happens back in [Basic Configuration](../basic-configuration/), so if this behavior surprises you re-read that section.

 Let's quickly take our minimal design one step further by removing the menubar completely.